cremalab/docs/README.md

 ## Agile

-At Crema we practice Agile methodology, here is a quick refresher on the core of this practice.
+At Crema we practice Agile methodology, here is the core of this practice.
 These ideas were first captured in the Agile Manifesto, which outlines four core values and twelve guiding principles.

 Agile is an adaptive, people-focused approach to software development, rooted in iterative progress, flexible responses to change, and a customer-oriented mindset.